apache/infrastructure-website/content/pages/asf-pelican-data.md

 ### Projects / PMCs

 For sequences about projects we first derive a project list from the committee list.
-We also supplement with the Project's initial letter for an alphabetic project index.
+We supplement it with each project's initial letter to provide an alphabetical project index.

 ```yaml
   projects: